Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Introduction

-After defining our problem space, we outline two optimization-based solutions which use the Sequential Least Squares (SLSQP) minimization algorithm~\cite{2020SciPy-NMeth} and leverage existing probabilistic model checking techniques for explicit and parametric DTMCs.
+After defining our problem space, we outline two optimization-based solutions which use the Sequential Least Squares (SLSQP) minimization algorithm~\cite{2020SciPy-NMeth} and existing probabilistic model checking techniques for explicit and parametric DTMCs.
 In particular, we use the Prism \cite{prism} probabilistic model checker for computing explicit property satisfaction probabilities, and the PARAM~\cite{param} parametric model checking tool to compute a closed form, symbolic representation of the property satisfaction probability.
-We evaluate these solutions on two protocols modeled as DTMCs \cite{baier2008principles,daws_symbolic_2005} and one GridWorld MDP \cite{gridworld}.
+We evaluate these solutions on two protocols modeled as DTMCs \cite{baier2008principles,daws_symbolic_2005} and one Grid World MDP \cite{gridworld}.
+Our experiment code is publicly available: \url{https://github.com/lisaoakley/dtmc_attack_synthesis}.
 We find that symbolic methods work well when the parameter space is small, but that direct computation of property satisfaction probabilities is faster for larger parameter spaces.
 In our evaluation, we show how our methods can be useful in determining which system components and transitions are most important to preserving robustness of the system across many properties and threat models.
 We also compare various threat models for different case studies and properties.
+In Section \ref{sec:adv_ml}, we draw a connection between our problem definition and solutions to the notion of adversarial robustness in supervised machine learning models with respect to deployment-time adversarial examples \cite{biggio2013evasion,szegedy2013intriguing}.

 We have four main contributions in this paper.
-First, we define adversarial robustness for DTMCs with a flexible threat model definition including structure-preserving and non-structure preserving adversaries.
+First, we define adversarial robustness for DTMCs with a flexible threat model definition including structure-preserving and non structure-preserving adversaries.
 Second, we propose three DTMC adversarial robustness problems and provide two solutions to these problems based on existing probabilistic model checking techniques.
 Third, we provide theoretical reduction to the UMC model checking problem \cite{hermanns_model-checking_2006} for our proposed verification problem with $\varepsilon,max$-bounded threat models.
 Finally, we evaluate these definitions and solutions on three case studies and compare adversarial models with different capabilities.